Why choose UCLA Health for geriatric medicine?

 Skilled nursing facilities: Patients may receive care in one of our skilled nursing facilities for short-term rehabilitation after a hospital stay or for help managing ongoing needs.
 Our goal is to provide exceptional, accessible care for both short-term and long-term patient stays.

-Our geriatricians provide both specialized services and primary care.
-Common conditions we treat include:
+Our geriatricians provide both specialized services and primary care for a variety of conditions.